The Lord of the Rings: The Fellowship of the Ring: Cast

 Before filming began on 11 October 1999, the principal actors trained for six weeks in sword fighting (with Bob Anderson), riding and boating.
 Jackson hoped such activities would allow the cast to bond so chemistry would be evident on screen as well as getting them used to life in Wellington.
-They were also trained to pronounce Tolkien's verses properly.
+They were trained to pronounce Tolkien's verses properly.
 After the shoot, the nine cast members playing the Fellowship got a tattoo, the Elvish symbol for the number nine, with the exception of John Rhys-Davies, whose stunt double got the tattoo instead.
 The film is noted for having an ensemble cast, and some of the cast and their respective characters include: